-One of the major advantages of using the DataFlex WebApp Framework is that it takes away the need to master all the techniques that are involved with the creation of web applications.
-In case of the styling it does this by providing a set of themes that provide great looks your application.
-So, without knowledge outside of DataFlex, one can write good looking web applications.
+One of the major advantages of using the DataFlex WebApp Framework is that it eliminates the need to master all the techniques and technologies involved in the creation of web and mobile applications.
+In case of the styling, the framework does this by providing a set of pre-defined themes that provide great looks for your applications.
+So, without knowledge outside of DataFlex itself, one can write good looking web applications.

 The example above shows the HTML structure for a cWebForm with all of the CSS classes and inline styles applied to it.
 The elements outside of the <div class="WebFrm_Wrapper" are all generated by the cWebBaseControl class and are the same for other controls (like cWebButton, cWebCheckbox).
 These elements are used to render the label (psLabel, peLabelPosition, ..) and for the control positioning (piColumnIndex and piColumnSpan).
 The positioning properties mainly translate into the inline styles applied on the outermost div element.
-Looking at the outermost div element we see that controls always have the WebControl CSS class applied and Web_Enabled (or Web_Disabled) is available depending on pbEnabled.
+Looking at the outermost div element, we see that controls always have the WebControl CSS class applied and Web_Enabled (or Web_Disabled) is available depending on pbEnabled.

 <div class="WebContainer WebPanel Web_Enabled" data-dfobj="oDemoTreeView.oLeftPanel" tabindex="-1" style="position: absolute; top: 0px; left: 0px; bottom: 0px; width: 400px;"> <div class="WebCon_Sizer" style="min-height: 865px;"> <div class="WebCon_Content"> <!-- This is where HTML of controls inside the panel goes --> <div style="clear: both;"></div> </div> </div> <div class="WebPanel_DividerVertical" style="right: 0px;"></div> </div>

 The example above shows the HTML structure of a cWebPanel with all the CSS classes and inline styles applied to it.
 Instead of WebControl we now see the WebContainer class being applied to the outermost element.
 The only thing containers have in common is that they all can contain controls or panels.
 All different types of containers have their own logic for positioning themselves.